bitrise-io/devcenter/_articles/reviews/install-any-additional-tool-draft.md

 published: false

 ---
 If you need something you can't find a Step for, you can always install and use tools with scripts or Script steps.

-Just add a `Script` step to your Workflow, and either write your script there, or run a script from your repository.
+Add a `Script` step to your Workflow, and either write your script there, or run a script from your repository.
+We will show you how to do both!

-_Passwordless `sudo` is enabled on all of our build virtual machines, so you can freely use `sudo` if you need it._
+_Passwordless_ `_sudo_` _is enabled on all of our build virtual machines, so you can freely use_ `_sudo_` _if you need it._

 Once you have a working script, **you can also transform it into a Step** and optionally share it with others (through our StepLib).
-You can find a template and more information about how you can create your own **Step at our Github Steplib template**.
+You can find a template and a README about Step creation at our [Github page](https://github.com/bitrise-core/bitrise-plugins-step/tree/master/create/templates).

 ## Step by step setup

-1. Open your app on Bitrise.io
+1. Click your app on the right side of your [Bitrise Dashboard](https://app.bitrise.io/dashboard/builds).
-2. Open the app's Workflow Editor (on the `Workflow` tab -> click `Manage Workflows`)
+2. Click `Workflows` to open the Workflow Editor (on the `Workflow` tab -> click `Manage Workflows`)
-3. Select a Workflow
+3. Select a Workflow in the Workflow
 4. Click on the `+` sign (you can see this between every step), where you want to insert your Script step
 5. In the step list search for "script", and click the `Add to Workflow` button on the "Script" step item.
 6. Now that you have the Script step in your workflow, you just have to select it and write your script into the `Script content` input (on the right side of the Workflow Editor).